- What is Angkor, and Angkor Wat?

 Whether you choose sunrise, sunset, or you’re superman/woman wanting to do both in one day, be sure you give yourself enough time, because there will be lots of people wanting to do the exact same thing.

 What to Bring to Angkor Wat

 Bring a hat.
 Always.
-Bring enough water (at least 1.5 liter of water per person), sunscreen, and some light snacks with you.
+Bring enough water (at least 1.5 litres of water per person), sunscreen, and some light snacks with you.
 It is insanely hot in Cambodia and if you don’t protect yourself you will burn your skin (I’ve burned my skin, and my skin isn’t fair), or pass out from dehydration.
 Temple exploration is extremely exhausting, exaggerated by the heat, so it’s wise to take a little break now and then.
-If you don’t want to carry too much food or water, among the popular temples, there are many little shops that provides food and water –they accept both USD and Riel.
+If you don’t want to carry too much food or water, among the popular temples, there are many little shops that provide food and water –they accept both USD and Riel.

 Be sure to dress appropriately for the temples by covering your shoulders and knees.
 Cambodia is still a deeply conservative Country, and especially in Angkor, you need to dress appropriately as it is a Buddhist temple.

 There are many tours you can book ahead online if you take the time to do your research, or read a blog post on recommended tours.
 However, if you’re an adventurous person who likes to go by the flow of the day, you will still have the chance to book tours on the street of Siem Reap.
 When you first arrive in Siem Reap, you’ll be bombarded with drivers offering many different types of temple excursions.
 You can book a tour simply walking around Siem Reap, and accepting one of these drivers’ offer.
 A few word of advice if you chose this path:

 Be patient.
 Take your time to walk around and compare prices.